jeronimozc/tabulator-qtpy/README.md

 # Tabulator-QtPy

-A CSV editor written in Qt for Python.
+An editor tool for documents with character-separated values written in Qt for Python.

 ## Description

-Tabulator-QtPy is an open source tool written in Qt for Python and designed for easy creation and editing of documents with character-separated values.
+Tabulator-QtPy is an open source editor tool written in Qt for Python and designed for easy creation and editing of documents with character-separated values.

 ## Copyright